Best Free & Paid Syslog Servers for Linux and Windows

 Pros:

-• Part of the Elastic Stack – leverages a large open-source community
+• Part of Elastic Stack: Integrates with the Elastic Stack, leveraging a large open-source community for support and enhancements.

 Cons: